 1) Before beginning, review all project specifications closely and read all technical data thoroughly.

-3) Make certain that all products are within the useable shelf-life dates.
+3) Make certain that all products are within the usable shelf-life dates.

 4) Carefully follow all mixing instructions.